Is your car insurance affected if you park on the street?

 On the other hand, some other insurers might think that if your car is parked in the garage and the keys stolen from your home, the car is an easy target.
 Because of this, it’s difficult to say for sure whether you’ll get cheaper insurance if you park your car off the road.
 But where you live can certainly affect what you pay for your policy – find out how your postcode can have an effect on your car insurance premiums.

 If you do leave your car in the garage at night, try shopping around for car insurance deals – you might find that some insurers quote you a good price.
-You could also get a quote with our motor insurance – we’ll compare deals from our panel of insurers to find one that’s right for you.

 Other ways to save